web2py/py4web/apps/_documentation/static/pt/_sources/chapter-01.rst.txt

 redesign.
 It uses some of the web2py modules, but not all of them.
 In some cases, it uses other and better modules.
 Some functionality was removed and some was added.
 We tried to preserve most of the syntax and features that experienced web2py users loved.

-Here is a more explicit
-list:
+Here is a more explicit list (see :ref:`From web2py to py4web` for more details if you come from web2py):

 -  PY4WEB, unlike web2py, requires Python 3.
 -  PY4WEB, unlike web2py, can be installed using pip and its